Meet Dr Gabriel Stewart

 And the gold standard worldwide for removing Lead from the body, including in major hospitals, is IV EDTA Chelation Therapy.

-Also note: the WHO (World Health Organisation) declared last year (August 2018) : "There is no known level of lead exposure that is considered safe"
+Also note: the WHO (World Health Organisation) declared in August 2018 : "There is no known level of lead exposure that is considered safe"

 The other area Dr Stewart is very passionate about is IV Vitamin C.